ZazDevCode/ZazDevCode/README.md

 🌱 I’m currently learning the PHP framework Laravel
 📫 Contact met at s@scha.nl

-I am a hobby programmer and I am currently immersing myself in the PHP Laravel framework.
+I am a hobby software developer and I am currently immersing myself in the PHP Laravel framework.

-In my younger years I programmed in visual basic and ASP.
-From 2000 to 2004 I worked at an advertising agency, where I made websites.
+In my younger years I started in visual basic and ASP.
+From 2000 to 2004 I worked at an advertising agency, where I created websites.

-In 2018 I started programming again, this time in PHP.
-Using the Scriptcase software, I made a planning program for flexible scheduling of catering staff.
+In 2018 I started with software development again, this time in PHP.
+Using the Scriptcase software (low code), I made a planning program for flexible scheduling of catering staff.

 After getting more acquainted with Laravel, I plan to recreate this software and expand my skills further.